ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 Interactive PowerBI Dashboard: <br>
 A central dashboard where viewers can check: <br>

-1. Airbnb Insights: Graphs, charts and visualizations displaying key insights into the Airbnb market over time, along with key influencers and decomposition trees that aid in the understanding of the analysis.
+1. Airbnb Insights: Graphs, charts and visualizations displaying key insights into the Airbnb market over time, along with key influencers that aid in the understanding of the analysis.
-2. Sentiment Analysis: Representations of guest review sentiments for Airbnb experiences using interactive representations, including heat maps, pie charts, or sentiment bars.
+2. Sentiment Analysis: Representations of guest review sentiments for Airbnb experiences using interactive representations including scatter diragram, pie chart, tooltip(for detailed information), and line graph, with the ability to filter through date and demographic areas.
+3. Host Performance: Decomposition tree, line and stacked column chart where the user can filter by price, year, and average score for a better view of the chart.
-3. Interactive filters: Options to filter data by date and region.
+4. Interactive filters: Options to filter data by date, region, price, and number of reviews.